 The application procedure consists of the following steps.

-- If you have not yet declared your concentration in English, please see Catherine Imbriglio, Honors Advisor in Nonfiction Writing, for guidance in completing the concentration form.
+- If you have not yet declared your concentration in English, please see any one of the undergraduate concentration advisors for guidance in completing the concentration form.

 a) Provide a sample (15-20 pages) of your writing from a Nonfiction Writing course, preferably 1000-level, and appropriate to your proposed project.

-b) Submit a proposal of your project, signed by the faculty member who has agreed to serve as your first reader.
+b) Submit a proposal of your project, SIGNED by the faculty member who has agreed to serve as your first reader.
 The proposal should include the rationale of the project, your background in relation to it, and a bibliography.

-Applications must be submitted by Thursday, April 11, 2013.
+Applications must be submitted by Wednesday, March 31, 2021.
 Students who are studying off campus are expected to meet the application submission deadline.
 Students planning to be abroad during the spring semester of the junior year should consider submitting all application materials before leaving campus in December.